No. 206 Squadron RAF: Interbellum and World War II

 The squadron was reformed at RAF Manston from a flight of No. 48 Squadron on 15 June 1936, with Avro Ansons as part of the new RAF Coastal Command.
 It moved to RAF Bircham Newton on 30 July that year.
 It initially operated as a training squadron, but later assigned to maritime patrols.

 On the outbreak of the Second World War, the Squadron entered into a routine of patrols with its Ansons from Bircham Newton with detachments at other bases around the United Kingdom, including RAF Carew Cheriton in South Wales and RAF Hooton Park on the Mersey.
 The squadron attacked German submarines on two occasions in September, with no effect (the 100 lb anti-submarine bombs used by the RAF at the time were ineffective weapons - one friendly-fire incident in December 1939 resulted in a direct hit on the conning tower of the British submarine HMS Snapper with the sole damage being four broken light bulbs).
 The squadron's Ansons also occasionally encountered German maritime reconnaissance aircraft.
 On 8 November, one shot down a Heinkel He 115 floatplane.
 On the same day, a different Anson engaged and hit two Dornier Do 18, probably shooting one down.

 In March 1940, the squadron began to re-equip with the Lockheed Hudson, flying the first patrols using the new aircraft on 12 April.
 It converted to the Boeing Fortress Mk.II in July 1942, allowing long range patrols over the Atlantic, moving to the Azores during October 1943, before returning to the United Kingdom for re-equipping with the Consolidated Liberator Mk.VI, later augmented by the Liberators Mk.VIII.
 The Squadron's Liberators were based at RAF St Eval until after D-Day, when the unit moved North to RAF Leuchars.
 A section was detached to West Africa for anti-submarine and convoy patrols as No. 200 Squadron RAF.
 Detachments also operated from bases such as RAF St Eval in Cornwall and RAF Aldergrove in County Antrim.
-The squadron was disbanded on 25 April 1946.
+On 25 June 1945 the squadron transferred to Transport Command and flew trooping flights until 25 April 1946 when it disbanded.

 206 Squadron was a successful anti-submarine unit, accounting for nine U-boats destroyed during the Second World War.